Wisdom Tooth Removal Near You

 How Tooth Extractions are Done

 Your comfort is our top priority at Cobblestone, and we will make sure that you are relaxed and informed before your appointment.
 Your dentist will use local anesthesia to numb the tooth and the surrounding gums.
-If you require more care, we also provide sedation dentistry treatment.
+If you require more care, we also provide sedation dentistry options.
 A cut is made into the gum tissue to access the full tooth, which is thoroughly loosened in the socket before being taken out.
 The area is cleaned, and surgical stitches may be provided to help control any bleeding.

 Aftercare